tiaaburton/MADS_Capstone/README.md

     * src/data/yahoo/initialize_yahoo()
 4. The data should now be flowing into MongoDB.
 These methods will take some time to load the data (6+ hours).
 Once loaded however, you can simply run update_daily.py each day to update the data.

+While you may have loaded the data locally, the data is owned by [FRED](https://fred.stlouisfed.org/), the [SEC](https://www.sec.gov/), and [Yahoo Finance](https://finance.yahoo.com/) and is intended only for personal use.

 ### Login to the App
 Note that this app is available to all with an active Gmail account.
 Because the application is in development, there isn't an external link.
 It must be ran locally with docker or CLI.
 However, the login is for added security with items stored in the session.

 ### Purpose per Page
 * **Home** - Review the market and find new metrics.
 * **Portfolio** - Analyze your portfolio after uploading a csv like the test_portfolio.
 Example shown below for column naming.
-* **Analysis** -
+* **Analysis** - Analyzes specific signals for a particular stock include its sentiment on Twitter and Reddit, its weighted moving average, and its KDJ indicator.
 * **Discovery** - Allows for the discovery of new stocks to invest in by showing the previous growth rate, expected growth rate fron analysts, and predicted growth rate from a machine learning model
-* **Prediction** -
+* **Prediction** - Predicts the overall market trends over the next few months and compares the market with previous trends.

 ### Glossary
 * Safety First Measures